yvelikova/axway-open-docs/content/en/docs/apigtw_devops/team_dev_intro.md

 {
-"title": "Introduction to team development", "linkTitle": "Introduction to team development", "weight":"12",
+"title": "Team development overview",
+"linkTitle": "Team development overview", "weight":"60",
 "date": "2019-11-19",
-"description": "This topic introduces the concepts and main features of API Gateway team development" }
+"description": "Understand team development concepts and features."
+}

  This feature enables a team of API Gateway policy developers to work in parallel developing APIs and policies to be deployed as a single API Gateway configuration using a Source Code Management (SCM) system.